tlienart/Xranklin.jl/docs/workflow/folder_structure.md

 \lskip

 \tip{
-  You should not specify the base url prefix anywhere else than in your `config.md`.
+  You should not specify the base url prefix anywhere else than in your `config.md` (or in the github action).
   Franklin will automatically fix paths for you to take it into account.
   In other words you should never have to write `href="/PREFIX/css/layout.css"`, stick with `href=/css/layout.css`.